A national programme celebrating the achievements of British ESA Astronaut Tim Peake and the wonders of human spaceflight.

-Overall 733,017 children and adults participated in Destination Space Phase 1, taking part in schools workshops, family shows or at events to celebrate Tim Peake’s launch into space and safe return.
+Between October 2015 and January 2017, 733,017 children and adults participated in Destination Space Phase 1, taking part in schools workshops, family shows or at events to celebrate Tim Peake’s launch into space and safe return.
 Of these, 100,244 were school students who had been brought by teachers to science centres to take part in specific curriculum-linked schools’ workshops.
 Overall, 75,741 people met and spoke with a space scientist or engineer through the special meet the expert events, helping to showcase the types of careers that are possible with science.
 Phase 1 of the programme completed in January 2016 and a final project report was submitted to the UK Space Agency.

 Since January 2017, Science Centres have continued to use Destination Space workshops, shows and activities to inspire audiences in a range of formats and contexts, reaching out to new audiences and utilising their expertise and passion to create an ongoing celebration of space science, engineering and human space flight across Science Centres in the UK.
 This has directly engaged an additional 181,629 children, young people and adults in the Destination Space programme.

 Of these 52,104 were school students participating in curriculum-linked schools workshops and events, and 6,803 were teachers.
 5,460 children and adults met research and industry space scientists through Meet the Expert sessions, career events and space talks in 2017.
 In total an additional 2,187 separate events have taken place.